shibbir/iims-laravel/readme.md

-# IIMSApp - CodeIgniter Version
+# IIMSApp - Laravel Version

 IIMS is an simple easy-to-use, online inventory and invoice management system that also help you manage your customers, employees, products.